Hi friend and Welcome!

 - Included Accessories: Carrying pouch, Mic clip.

-The V67G is a large diaphragm cardioid condenser microphone, and a beast of one at that.
-Some people are saying that this puppy g performs just as well as a Nuemann U87, which is a bold statement considering that microphone is almost $4,000.
+The V67G is a large-diaphragm cardioid condenser microphone and a beast of one at that.
+Some people are saying that this puppy g performs just as well as a Neumann U87, which is a bold statement considering that microphone out of this world expensive.
 The V67G shares the same feedback circuit as the U87, and a guy on Gearslutz said that if you compare the schematics, many similarities are apparent.
 People are shocked when they receive a mic that excels so well at such an affordable price point.
 This is one of those cases.
-It does far better than it’s price would indicate, and does extremely well with instrument recordings in particular.
+It does far better than its price would indicate and does extremely well with instrument recordings in particular.

-Keep it mind that this picks up sound from one direction (the front).
+Keep in mind that this picks up sound from one direction (the front).
 Sounds obvious, but you’d be surprised how many people have trouble with sound quality because of this one issue.